What we do

 One Mother to Another has always been built on personal experience and has, over the years, continued to grow.
 It is now lead by Joy Reid who, having re-experienced the trauma of having a child in hospital with her third child in 2021, has expanded the provision of care packs to include more wards, including paediatric medical and surgical wards.

-Joy and Geoff Reid are supported by a board and a team of dedicated volunteers who are committed to easing the burden on those in hospital with a child.
+Joy and Geoff Reid are supported by a board, small staff and a team of dedicated volunteers who are committed to easing the burden on those in hospital with a child.